 4. Collect your work within 14 days of being notified that the job is complete.
 You will need to show your TAFECard to collect your item.

-Please contact the library staff if you wish to print a 3D object.
+Please contact the staff on 9942 0918 or visit the library if you wish to print a 3D object.

 Guide editor: Oleh Ploskodniak - St Leonards Library - Phone: 9942 0918